jianmin-chen/blog/index.markdown

 * HTML/CSS and Bootstrap
 * JavaScript and React, which was actually pretty easy to pick up

 Of course, the mantra of programming must be something like "just keep learning", meaning I'm still learning all sorts of things - there's so much out there to do and learn, which makes programming genuinely interesting!
+In fact, I'm currently following a roadmap to learn programming:
+- [ ] June 2021: Finish CS50
+- [ ] August 2021: Read and learn from *Think Java*
+- [ ] December 2021: Finish CS50's Web Programming with Python and JavaScript
+- [ ] June 2022: Get a solid understanding of data structures and algorithms
+- [ ] Onward from June 2022: Practice competitive programming problems and participate in competitions

-Check out my profile on:
+Oh, and check out my profile on:
 * [GitHub](https://github.com/jianmin-chen)
 * [Stack Overflow](https://stackoverflow.com/users/12561168/detectivecamel)
 * [Sololearn](https://www.sololearn.com/profile/15316562)